-What We Do: CLASP continues to be the only nonprofit, nonsectarian organization in Claremont to offer after-school homework help to elementary students in the Claremont Unified School District.
-It serves approximately 150 students each year, offering individualized help to students who have been recommended by their teachers as having a need for this service.
+CLASP continues to be the only nonprofit, nonsectarian organization in Claremont to offer after-school homework help and enrichment activities to elementary students in the Claremont Unified School District.
+It serves approximately 70 students each year, offering individualized help to students who have been recommended by their teachers as having a need for this service.

 Volunteer tutors provide homework help, either online of in person, at neighborhood sites for 90 minutes each day, two days a week.
 Transportation is provided to some of our centers.
 Tutors are the backbone of our CLASP programs, serving as mentors and providing a positive relationship that is as important as the academic tutoring.

 In addition to our volunteer tutors who donate over 10,000 hours of service each year, CLASP has a part-time paid staff that includes a program director, a tutor Coordinator, five site supervisor and several assistants.
 Over 30 community membesr volunteer on the board of directors and board committees, providing vital administrative and program services.